mariia-8/mariia-8/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a passionate learner with strong expertise in machine learning and data analysis.
-As an early-career data analyst, I am actively seeking an entry-level analyst position in an environment that fosters continuous learning.
+As an early-career data analyst, I am actively seeking an entry-level position where I can apply my skills and grow as a data professional.

 My curiosity for exploring and experimenting with data, supported by my strong academic knowledge, brings a unique blend of creativity and technical skills.
 This combination enables me to craft compelling narratives with data.